 Don’t hire someone who cannot express their thoughts properly in fluent English even if they are technically competent.
 This is because you have to constantly communicate with the team and if you cannot understand them well, then the frustration will grow and affect the project in the long run.

 Not carrying out proper research is dangerous.
-Verify their credentials, check their history and talk to their past and present clients.
+Verify the software company’s credentials, check their history and talk to their past and present clients.
 Interview them and try to understand if they are a good fit for you.
 Lack of proper research can take all of your hiring efforts downhill.

 Not Clearly Stating Requirements is yet another mistake.
 If you don’t have a clear vision of your software or if you go to and fro with your requirements, it would just lead to misunderstandings and other unfavorable outcomes.

 We hope that reaching at the end of this article gives you the clarity that you wanted to have when you started reading it, see, Gentleman’s promise, I told you :-).
-If you want to know more about hiring a software development team, read an article that we have on “5 questions you need to ask every software development company before hiring them”.
+If you enjoy our blog and want to receive more such software-related content, subscribe.